UM-Bridge/benchmarks/docs/source/tutorial.rst

     python3 qmcpy-client.py http://localhost:4243

+* Compare your solution to the plot in the beam problem's documentation.
+Does the mean value make sense?
-Have a closer look at ``qmcpy-client.py``.
-Try and change the distribution to a different one, e.g. a normal distribution with similar variance.
+* Have a closer look at ``qmcpy-client.py``.
+Try and change the distribution to a different one, e.g. change the bounds of the uniform distribution or use a normal distribution with similar variance.
 Refer to `QMCPy's documentation <https://qmcpy.readthedocs.io/en/latest/>`_ for details.

 Bayesian inverse problems
 ------------------------

 All Bayesian inference benchmarks in the library provide a model named ``posterior`` that maps a model parameter to the log of a Bayesian posterior.
-In contrast to propagation benchmarks, the task is to find (properties of) the posterior distribution while only accessing the posterior, and thereby the model, a finite amount of times.
+The task is to find (properties of) the posterior distribution while only accessing the posterior, and thereby the model, a finite amount of times.
 Spin up such a benchmark problem::

     docker run -it -p 4243:4243 linusseelinger/benchmark-analytic-gaussian-mixture